curious-liberal/curious-liberal/README.md

 ## Deadline
-Submit by 7th August 2025 to join the September cohort.
+Submit by 31st July 2025 to join the September cohort.

 # Project plan
 The plan is rather loose and lacking verbosity and context as it's rather straight forward and not something I need to collaborate on.